-As an artist working in the oral form I have created a number of oral communication performances across a range of challenging topics with a variety of people.
+As an artist working in the oral form I have created a number of oral performance installations across a range of challenging topics with a variety of people.

 one of our ain’